nugusu20/DevOps-Linux/week2/README.md

-# Week 2 – Shell Scripting Basics
+# 📗 Week 2 – Shell Scripting Basics

 In Week 2 we practiced creating and running simple Bash scripts.
-The goal is to build habits that are used daily in DevOps: printing messages, checking files, looping through directories, searching logs, and extracting CSV columns.
+The goal is to build habits that are used daily in DevOps: printing messages, checking files, looping, searching logs, and parsing data.

 ---

-## Task 1 – Hello DevOps
+## 📝 Task 1 – Hello DevOps
 **Goal:** Write the most basic Bash script and run it.

 ### Script (`hello_devops.sh`)